 A big part of ForrestBrown’s expertise is safely maximising R&D tax credits.
 A diverse team of tax advisers, sector specialists and former HMRC inspectors carefully guide the claim; maximising it while keeping it robust and defensible.

 Taking the time to understand what a client does is a critical step in this partnership.
-Not just their potential innovation but the full spectrum of a company’s work.
+We explore the potential innovation as well as the full spectrum of a company’s work.

 In Exception’s case, ForrestBrown took a detailed tour of their factory.
 Only then did a narrower focus on specific projects and costs follow to identify valid areas of R&D activity.